-- 1. It is easier to trap cats if they are used to being fed in the same place at the same time of day.
-Ideally this is just before taking them to the shelter so they spend as little time as possible in trap. - 2.
-You will have better success if the cats are hungry; so don't feed the day before you plan to trap.
-Tell others who may feed the cats no food the day before trapping. - 3.
-If possible, get the cats used to the trap by holding the door open with a twist tie.
+1. It is easier to trap cats if they are used to being fed in the same place at the same time of day.
+Very early am or late afternoon is best time (see #1 Trapping below).
+Leave food out for no more tha one hour, do not free feed!

+2. You will have better success if the cats are hungry; so cut back on food before you plan to trap.
+Tell others who may feed the cats no or minimal food the day before trapping.

+3. If possible, get the cats used to the trap by holding the door open with a twist tie.
 Place it in the feeding area for several days before trapping.
 You can move the food close to and then just inside the trap, move it back several inches everyday until the cats are eating at very back of trap.
 Don't leave food anywhere but in the trap.
-Trap training is not always necessary or possible, but it works. - 4.
-ALWAYS MAKE ARRANGEMENTS WITH VETERINARIAN IN ADVANCE SEE FERAL CAT VOUCHER FOR INSTRUCTIONS, TRAP LOCATORS AND VET OFFICES.
+Trap training is not always necessary or possible, but it works.

+4. ALWAYS MAKE ARRANGEMENTS WITH VETERINARIAN IN ADVANCE - SEE FERAL CAT VOUCHER FOR INSTRUCTIONS, TRAP LOCATORS AND VET OFFICES.